By Jeffrey Meenes, CFP® (Published Date June 2, 2022)

-It’s common for successful sales professionals to want to leave money behind for their children and family members after death.
+It’s common to want to leave money behind for children and family members after death.
 After spending years working to earn and build wealth, individuals are proud to leave behind a legacy and help their future generations start off on a better foot.

 But there's a common saying regarding generational wealth - "Shirtsleeves to shirtsleeves in three generations."
 The idea is, by the third generation of wealth being passed down, it's primarily gone.